-There are many species of rodents, but only three of them are commonly encountered as "pests" in Alabama: the roof rat, the Norway rat, and the house mouse.
+There are many species of rodents, but only three of them are commonly encountered as pests by exterminating companies in Alabama: the roof rat, the Norway rat, and the house mouse.
+Rodentologists and public health biologists refer to these three species as "commensal rodents," meaning that they "eat from the same table" as we do.
+In other words, they live in close proximity to us and eat the same food as we do.
 This chart can help you tell the three species apart.

-Roof rats are slender, athletic, and skilled at climbing.
+Roof rats are slender, athletic, have exquisite balance, and are skilled at climbing.
 They're very common in Alabama, and are usually found in attics and walls of homes (although they can live pretty much anywhere near a source of food and water).

 House mice are small and slender and can be found almost anywhere.
 They have poor vision, so they especially like tight places where they can feel their way around using their whiskers and special body hairs.
 They don't need to drink free water, so basically they can live anywhere close to food and where they feel cozy and safe from predators.

-(A few other rodents, such as squirrels and flying squirrels, are a bit higher on the rodent social scale and are considered "nuisance wildlife.")
+Squirrels and flying squirrels are also rodents, but are a bit higher on the rodent social scale and are considered "nuisance wildlife," not pests.

 This tendency to live in close proximity to humans is a big part of the reason why rats and mice are important public health pests.
 Rodents are involved in the transmission of a whole bunch of diseases, and their closer they live to humans, the easier it is for most of these diseases to be transmitted.

-Rats and mice are among the most important public health pests, being directly involved in the transmission of many diseases, and indirectly involved in many more.
-In fact, the rat is believed to have been the first animal specifically identified as a disease-bearing pest, with references dating back to biblical times.
+In fact, rats and mice are among the most significant public health pests.
+They are directly involved in the transmission of many diseases, and indirectly involved in many more.
+Rats are also believed to have been the first animal specifically identified as a disease-bearing pest, with references associating rats with disease dating back to biblical times.